Susa Young Gates: Children

 While Gates was estranged from her children from her first marriage for a time, she did reconnect with Leah and Bailey after her time in Hawaii.

 Since Dunford was given custody of Leah after the divorce, Gates was not able to spend much time with Leah when she was a child.
 From the divorce until a few years after Gates returned from Hawaii, Leah did not communicate much with Gates and Gates's family.
 As she grew older, Leah spent more time with Gates and her family.
 Gates was involved in the selection of Leah's husband.
 Gates introduced the couple, but then resisted their engagement.
 However, her future son-in-law communicated with Gates through letters and eventually earned her approval."

 The relationship between Gates and Bailey struggled while Bailey lived with his father.
 While a teenager, Bailey expressed that he did not care to communicate with Gates.
 Eventually, Bailey asked Gates if he could live with her.
 Upon his return to Provo, Bailey continued to live a "troubled life."
 He left Provo and his family did not hear from him for several years.
 Bailey ended up traveling around the western United States, working odd jobs to earn money.
 During this time, he asked for and received some money from Gates.
 Bailey had strained relations with other members of his family due to unpaid debts and his struggles with alcohol abuse which greatly concerned Gates.
 On January 16, 1895, Bailey was killed as he was working as a firefighter.
-After recover his body, it was discovered that the only possession he had with him was Gates' last letter to him.
+After the recovery of his body, it was discovered that the only possession he had with him was Gates' last letter to him.
 At the time of Bailey's funeral, Gates was bedridden following a difficult childbirth and consequently was not able to attend.